Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/conversation/deletions.md

 images.
 It could have also been caught and flagged by Sagebrew's system for the same reasons and brought to the attention of the [Admin Council][2].

-Before a flagged piece of content is deleted it must be put up to a vote for the Admin Council.
+Before a flagged piece of content is deleted it must be put up to a vote by the Admin Council.
 A 2/3 majority of participating Admins is required for a piece of content to be deleted.
 If multiple users are flagging the content and no decisive action has been taken by the Admin Council then there will be an overlay